joelr/developer.everydayhero.com/content/invitations.md

 ### Payload

 email : _required_ **string**<br/>
 The email address you would like the invitation sent to.
-We do not tie this email address to the user's Giving Passport in any way, it is only used to deliver the invitation.
+We do not tie this email address to the user's EDH account in any way, it is only used to deliver the invitation.

 phone : _optional_ **string**<br/>
 The phone number of the person you want to invite to create a supporter page.